paweljarosz/defarc/README.md

 	defarc.select_asset_by_name("proper-name") -- will select and save inside DefArc module a asset data for given name
 ```

-### .select_asset(asset)
+### select_asset(asset)
 Selects and saves a table with asset data inside DefArc module.
 One need to provide a proper asset name or asset id or asset Lua table, otherwise it will save nil.

 * **PARAMETER:** `asset` (string) - an id or name of a asset from Arcweave JSON or Lua table with asset data (asset_table)